Which of the Following Statements Is Correct Regarding Internal Control?

 - Information and Communication: Effective internal control relies on accurate, timely, and relevant information.
 Communication ensures that stakeholders receive the data needed to make informed decisions.

-- Monitoring Activities: Regular evaluations, such as audits or internal reviews, see to it that internal controls remain effective and are properly implemented.
+- Monitoring Activities: Regular evaluations, such as audits or internal reviews, check that internal controls remain effective and are properly implemented.

 Common Misconceptions About Internal Control